Joan Crawford: 1952–1972: Later career

+The film was a huge success, recouping its costs within eleven days of its nationwide release and reviving Crawford's career.
+Davis was nominated for an Academy Award for her performance as Jane Hudson.

-That same year, Crawford starred as Lucy Harbin in William Castle's horror mystery Strait-Jacket (1964).
-Aldrich cast Crawford and Davis in Hush...Hush, Sweet Charlotte (1964).
+In 1964, Crawford starred as Lucy Harbin in William Castle's horror mystery Strait-Jacket (1964).
+During the same year, Aldrich reteamed Crawford and Davis in Hush...Hush, Sweet Charlotte (1964).
 After a purported campaign of harassment by Davis on location in Louisiana, Crawford returned to Hollywood and entered a hospital.
-After a prolonged absence, during which Crawford was accused of feigning illness, Aldrich was forced to replace her with Olivia de Havilland.
+After a prolonged absence, Aldrich was forced to replace her with Olivia de Havilland.
 Crawford, who was devastated, said "I heard the news of my replacement over the radio, lying in my hospital bed ...
 I cried for nine hours."
-Crawford nursed grudges against Davis and Aldrich for the rest of her life, saying of Aldrich, "He is a man who loves evil, horrendous, vile things", to which Aldrich replied "If the shoe fits, wear it, and I am very fond of Miss Crawford".
 Despite being replaced, brief footage of Crawford made it into the film when she is seen sitting in a taxi in a wide shot.

 In 1965, she played Amy Nelson in I Saw What You Did, another William Castle vehicle.
-She starred as Monica Rivers in Herman Cohen's horror thriller film Berserk!
+She starred as circus owner Monica Rivers in Herman Cohen's thriller Berserk!
 (1967).
 After the film's release, Crawford guest-starred as herself on The Lucy Show.
 The episode, "Lucy and the Lost Star", first aired on February 26, 1968.
-Crawford struggled during rehearsals, and drank heavily on-set, leading series star Lucille Ball to suggest replacing her with Gloria Swanson.
-However, Crawford was letter-perfect the day of the show, which included dancing the Charleston, and received two standing ovations from the studio audience.
+Crawford allegedly struggled during rehearsals, however, she was letter-perfect on the day of the show, which included dancing the Charleston, and received two standing ovations from the studio audience.

-In October 1968, Crawford's 29-year-old daughter, Christina (who was then acting in New York on the soap opera The Secret Storm), needed immediate medical attention for a ruptured ovarian tumor.
-Despite the fact that Christina's character was a 28-year-old and Crawford was in her sixties, Crawford offered to play her role until Christina was well enough to return, to which producer Gloria Monty readily agreed.
+In October 1968, Crawford's 29-year-old daughter, Christina (who was then acting in New York in the soap opera The Secret Storm), needed immediate medical attention for a ruptured ovarian tumor.
+Despite the fact that Christina's character was a 28-year-old, Crawford played the role for one week.

-Crawford's appearance in the 1969 television film Night Gallery (which served as pilot to the series that followed) marked Steven Spielberg's first time directing a professional actor.
+Crawford's appearance in the 1969 television film Night Gallery (which served as pilot to the series that followed) was the first occasion when Steven Spielberg directed a professional actor.
 Crawford made a cameo appearance as herself in the first episode of The Tim Conway Show, which aired on January 30, 1970.
 She starred on the big screen one final time, playing Dr. Brockton in Herman Cohen's science fiction horror film Trog (1970), rounding out a career spanning 45 years and more than 80 motion pictures.
-Crawford made three more television appearances, including one as Stephanie White in a 1970 episode ("The Nightmare") of The Virginian and as Joan Fairchild (her final dramatic performance) in a 1972 episode ("Dear Joan: We're Going to Scare You to Death") of The Sixth Sense.
+Crawford made three more television appearances, including one as Stephanie White in a 1970 episode ("The Nightmare") of The Virginian, and as Joan Fairchild (her final dramatic performance) in a 1972 episode ("Dear Joan: We're Going to Scare You to Death") of The Sixth Sense.